MkDay/Post-Collection/prevent-default-vs-return-false.md

-# JavaScript preventDefault() - Does it work the way its name suggests?
+# JavaScript preventDefault() - Does it work as its name suggests?

-# JavaScript preventDefault() - It won't work everywhere as its name suggest

-# JavaScript preventDefault() - It won't work with these 5 use cases

 Often, almost everyone on the web don't like to use **_default behaviors_** which are provided by default.